We are happy to discuss this with our community. If you have questions, please ask us.

 Our volunteers are essential to operations of our fire department.
 Making volunteering work for them works for all of us.

-Continuous Training Program
+Use of Funding - Continuous Training Program

 Recruiting volunteers and providing quality training programs for structural firefighters, emergency medical technicians, wildland firefighters, apparatus operators, and rescue technicians is a priority for OIFR.